Skip to main content

 Finally, your landscaping project may involve the installation of very specific elements that come from specialist suppliers.
 For example an outdoor kitchen, louvre pergola, swimming pool, etc. Each one of these can take time to be sourced and accurately estimated.

-Signing your landscaping contract
+Signing your landscaping contract - the final step

 The final step between designing the garden and commencing the landscaping work is the signing of the landscaping contract.
 It is the final step because generally no work can commence until this is done.